vbario/vbario/README.md

 - ResonantMail.com - 1:1 Personalization of every single email
 - DefaultTools.com - This let me close 10-20 tabs and actually keep my organization in one place
-- ClawzBot.com - Open Source Robot Powered
+- ClawzBot.com - Open Source AI Robot

 <!--
 **vbario/vbario** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.